 - A Limited Company has a less brittle management structure.
 The company can continue to trade despite the death, resignation or bankruptcy of members.
 The appointment, retirement or removal of a director is straightforward.

 Important Information about setting up a Limited Company in the UK

-- Incorporating in the UK requires a minimum of one director and one shareholder; these can be of any nationality, need not be resident in the UK and can be the same person.
+- Incorporating in the UK requires at least one director and one shareholder of any nationality , with no residency requirements.
+This can be the same person.
 Corporate shareholders are permitted.

 - You can incorporate your company in the UK even if you don’t intend to trade in the UK.

 - UK companies are the easiest and most flexible of companies to incorporate within the European Union.